fariverGit/vim-as-a-python-ide/README.md

 auto-completion features.
 and I find if you want to use auto-completion by tab, you must install supertab

+quickfix
+use <c+j> to jump into warning selecting interface and :q to close it

 you need:
 ```
 cd bundle